-There are three clear commandments that are not only clearly states as commandments in the Scriptures, but that also summarise the many responsibilities before God that a husband has.
+There are three clear commandments that are not only clearly stated as commandments in the Scriptures, but that also summarise the many responsibilities before God that a husband has.

 Commandment #1: Love your wife